 A dental implant is a small, metal post that is implanted directly into your jaw and underneath your gums.
 Implants can hold a single tooth or secure dental work, like dentures and bridges.
 They’re pretty common, too.
 More than 5 million dental implants are placed each year by dentists in the U.S., according to the American Dental Association.

-There are three parts to a dental implant: implant post, abutment, the replacement.
+There are three parts to a dental implant: implant post, abutment, and the replacement tooth or teeth.

-• Abutment: Once the implant post and gum area has healed, a connector piece is added on top of the post.
+- Abutment: Once the implant post and gum area have healed, a connector piece is added on top of the post.
 The connector piece is called an abutment.
 It will hold the final part of a dental implant that looks like a real tooth.

 Dental implants are customized to fit your needs, and there are different types depending on your reason for getting implants.